The City of Livermore had difficult choices to make

 CBG was able to witness the trials in action.
 We were highly impressed with Mr. Straus’ performance and command of his various arguments.
 Basically, he really knew his stuff.
 Likewise, Greenfire’s Jessica Blome was every bit Straus’ equal, and based on the final result, superior.

 Lafferty Communities was disadvantaged from the beginning.
-The property is more environmentally sensitive than the nearby Farber property, and it couldn’t even get and EIR.
+The property is more environmentally sensitive than the nearby Farber property, where developers tried to get an EIR for 15 years before giving up.
 Livermore’s Council received some bad advice from Livermore’s City Attorney during the EIR process.
 The EIR also had fatal flaws, as Lamphier-Gregory (the company that produced it) left out some key research and findings related to preserving the property as a “No-Build” option.
 In the end, all things being equal, this case was lost from the start.

 Greenfire was able to tease out the necessary facts of the law in order for the plaintiffs to prevail on the merits in all three courts where the case was heard.
 On this basis we don’t believe Council made a good decision to fight their own residents with everything they had.
 In hindsight, we hope they would agree.
 All parties would have been much better served by gracefully allowing the inevitable loss to transpire with far less drama.
 It would have saved Lafferty Communities time and money as well.
 The saddest part though, is the magnitude of mistrust created by Council’s desire to fight their own constituents tooth and nail.
 That’s not how good government is supposed to work.